upperlinecode/APIs-Lab/README.md

   #### Bonus

-Apply for an API Key and figure out how to use it to gain additional access to book information.
+* Apply for an API Key and figure out how to use it to gain additional access to book information.

-Use Bootstrap to style the page.
+* Use Materialize to style the page.

 ## Github

+  ### The Task:
-  Use the Github API to search for an individual user, and output their name, picture, and username to the screen.
+  Create a webpage that uses the Github API to search for an individual user, and output their name, picture, and username to the screen.

   #### Sample Endpoint